 Although selenium is available as a supplement, people who eat meat, fish, eggs or Brazil nuts should be able to get all the selenium they need from a balanced healthy diet.

 Selenium has attracted attention because of its antioxidant properties.
 Antioxidants protect cells from damage.
-There is some evidence that selenium in food may reduce the risk of prostate cancer, but more research is needed.
+Most recent scientific research has found that selenium does not reduce the risk of prostate cancer.

 Some health conditions - such as HIV, Crohn's disease and others - are associated with low selenium levels.
 People who are fed intravenously are also at risk of low selenium.
 Doctors sometimes suggest that people with these conditions use selenium supplements.